 Medical, disease & biology group

 Professor Jane L. Hutton is an expert in medical statistics, with special interests in survival analysis, meta-analysis and missing data.
 She has major collaborations in cerebral palsy and epilepsy and is frequently called upon to be a statistical expert witness in court cases.
+Linda Nichols assists in this work.

 Dr Simon Spencer is an expert in Bayesian inference applied to epidemiology, outbreak detection and source attribution methods, stochastic epidemic models, statistics for analytical science and network inference and validation.